CoDS-GCS/OCR-APT/README.md

 ## Setup OCR-APT
 1. Run `/bash_src/create_env.sh` to create the Conda environment using `environment.yml` and `requirements.txt`.
 2. Set up GraphDB with RDF* support and create the necessary database repositories.
+    - Follow this [link](https://graphdb.ontotext.com/documentation/11.0/graphdb-desktop-installation.html) to Download and install GraphDB
+    - Add the following configuration `graphdb.workbench.importDirectory = <PATH_TO_GraphDB_INSTANCE>/GraphDB/loading_files/` and `graphdb.connector.maxHttpHeaderSize = 1000000`.
+    - Follow this [link](https://graphdb.ontotext.com/documentation/11.0/creating-a-repository.html) to create a repository for each dataset.
+Select the RDFS-Plus (Optimized) ruleset.
+    - get the RDF datasets from this [link](), Uncompress, and move them to `<PATH_TO_GraphDB_INSTANCE>/GraphDB/.`.
+    - Follow this [link](https://graphdb.ontotext.com/documentation/11.0/loading-data-using-the-workbench.html) to load datasets into their corresponding repositories, use (Importing server files) option.
 3. Create a `config.json` file containing the URLs of your database repositories and your OpenAI API keys.
-4. Provide the data snapshots and ground truth labels.
-Store them in the following path: /dataset/<DATASET_NAME>/<HOST_NAME>/experiments/.
-Load the corresponding RDF datasets into GraphDB.
-   - (We will provide the RDF-formatted datasets upon paper acceptance.
-Due to their size, we cannot share them anonymously at this stage.)
+4. Get the data snapshots, ground truth labels, and trained models from this [link]().
+Uncompress and move the `dataset` directory to OCR-APT working directory.
-5. Run the full system pipeline using: `/bash_src/ocrapt-full-system-pipeline.sh`
+5. Run the full system pipeline using this bash script: [ocrapt-full-system-pipeline.sh](bash_src/ocrapt-full-system-pipeline.sh)
+   - You can skip the transformation to RDF step, as RDF processed files are released.
+   - To directly test the detection pipeline using our trained models, you can use this bash script: [ocrapt-detection.sh](bash_src/ocrapt-detection.sh).

 ## Experiments with locally deployed LLMs
 ### Experiment Summary: